 - Text mining to evaluate students’ skills, self-reflection, emotions, etc.

 - Student assistance possibilities in any queries via chatbots

 Student surveys, texts, passed online tests, finished online courses and educational games can tell so much about what learners lack, how to adjust teaching methodologies to personal preferences, and provide new digital education to new generations.

 Big data in the education industry is the new trend, which makes education excel from the possibilities it gives to learners.
 With Big Data analytics today humanity can finally control the process of knowledge obtainment, find the possible gams and fill them in with appropriate solutions.
-Of course, there are benefits of data analytics in education with regards to the enhanced quality of studies.
+Of course, there are benefits of data analytics in education with regard to the enhanced quality of studies.
 But there are also challenges of big data in education that still need to be addressed.
-All in all, the time will tell.
-But for now on, the role of big data in the education sector is outstanding.
+All in all, time will tell.
+But from now on, the role of big data in the education sector is outstanding.